Selling a Home

 Needless to say, clean counts with open houses.
 A general rule is that clean, uncluttered and well-lit spaces look larger and more attractive.
 People will naturally want to buy a house that is clean and well cared for.

 Sometimes a home doesn’t sell right away.
 Avoid the urge to pull your home off the market… be persistent!
 Generally, there are three reasons why a home may not sell as fast as others.
-First is location; second is condition; third is the asking price.
+The first reason is location, the second is the home’s condition, and the third reason is the asking price.

 Once a buyer is found, you’ll be receiving an offer that will detail how much, specify any conditions that may apply or be attached by the buyer, say when the buyer would like to take possession, and when the offer expires.
 As an act of good faith, the buyer will make a deposit with the offer.